-The fund provides assistance to injured Scottish rugby players and is financially and administratively independent.
+The foundation provides assistance to injured Scottish rugby players and is financially and administratively independent.
 Since its inception, it has assisted a number of players with short or longer-term injuries.

-In addition to financial assistance, the fund also helps with:
+In addition to financial assistance, the foundation also helps with:

-The Murrayfield Centenary Fund is funded through a combination of both generous donations and planned fundraising events.
+The Murrayfield Injured Players' Foundation is funded through a combination of both generous donations and planned fundraising events.